willforde/script.module.codequick/docs/api/resolver.rst

 Resolver
 ========
-This module is used to create Resolver callbacks.
-Resolver callbacks, are callbacks that return playable video urls witch kodi can play.
+This module is used for the creation of “Route callbacks”.

 .. autoclass:: codequick.resolver.Resolver
     :members:
     :exclude-members: create_loopback